-47th Vice President of the United States of America Joseph R. Biden Jr. will deliver a keynote address at HUPO2017 Global Leadership Gala Dinner on 16th Sept.
+The 47th Vice President of the United States of America, Joseph R. Biden, delivered a keynote address at the HUPO2017 Global Leadership Gala Dinner on 16th September.

 HUPO2017 Congress programme now available

 End of Early Registration Now Closed – Wed 14th June 2017

 End of Regular Registration Now Closed – Wed 16th August 2017

 The Human Proteome Organization (HUPO) and Prof Steve Pennington, UCD, chair of the organizing committee of HUPO2017(the 16th HUPO World Congress) in collaboration with the National Cancer Institute’s (NCI) International Cancer Proteogenome Consortium (ICPC) announce that they will host a HUPO2017 Global Leadership Gala Dinner on Saturday 16th September.
 The event is catalyzed in part, by the Cancer Moonshot initiative.
 The organizers are delighted that the 47th Vice President of the United States of America Joseph R. Biden Jr. will deliver a keynote address at the dinner on the theme of “International Cooperation in the Fight Against Cancer.”

 The evening dinner event being held in the Royal College of Physicians in Dublin will bring together the world’s leading proteomic and proteogenomic researchers including those working on cancer research in the company of government, academia and industry leaders.
 The event will focus on both raising awareness of HUPO and its activities, and advances in proteomics and their impact on human health, as well as the ICPC which currently comprises 11 countries and seeks to encourage more institutions to join this global partnership.

 and we must bring that sense of urgency to our